pyxld-kris/activity__stage-maker__array-sort/README.md

 Sort the steps to allow your character to reach the goal!

-Open the "modify.mjs" file to begin
+Open the "modify.js" file to begin

 ---